Nigel Hicks BVSc MRCVS Co-Founder

 .

-Also sharing a lifelong passion for orangutan, Sara has a proactive approach towards saving them and also for rainforest conservation issues.
-Since travelling to Sabah with Nigel in 2009, she has served as Liaison Officer at Sepilok Orangutan Rehabiltation Centre as well as working in the clinic and assisting with the rehabilitation of orphaned and rescued orangutan.
-Sara has previously worked in East Kalimantan and has volunteered with the veterinary teams at International Animal Rescue, West Kalimantan, the Sumatran Orangutan Conservation Programme, Nth Sumatra & Borneo Orangutan Survival Foundation (BOSF) Nyaru Menteng.
-Whilst principally working in the clinic alongside Nigel she is able to turn her hand to almost anything.
+Also sharing a lifelong passion for orangutans, Sara has a proactive approach towards saving them and also for rainforest conservation issues.
+Since traveling to Sabah with Nigel in 2009, she has served as Liaison Officer at Sepilok Orangutan Rehabilitation Centre as well as working in the clinic and assisting with the rehabilitation of orphaned and rescued orangutans.
+Sara has previously worked in East Kalimantan and has volunteered with the veterinary teams at International Animal Rescue, West Kalimantan, the Sumatran Orangutan Conservation Programme, Nth Sumatra & Borneo Orangutan Survival Foundation (BOSF) Nyaru Menteng and Samboja Lestari.
+Whilst principally working in the clinic alongside Nigel she can turn her hand to almost anything.

-She now juggles time in UK working as a maker and running OVAID with travelling in Indonesia working alongside Nigel whom she married in 2010.
+Sara now juggles time in the U.K. working as a jewellery maker and running OVAID with travelling in Indonesia working alongside Nigel whom she married in 2010.

 Lisa Burtenshaw & Noel Britten